d-steve/homebridge-dynamic-timer/README.md

                     {
                         "id": "light1",
                         "name": "Light name 1",
+                        "tick": 60000, // (optional, default 60000).
+The interval (number of ticks in ms) to decrement.
+                        "step": 1, // (optional, default 1).
+How much to decrement value by this much each interval.
+Set to 0 to disable.
                         "rejectUnauthorized": false, // (optional)
                         "on_url": "your url to switch the light on", // (optional) "on_method": "GET", // (optional)